 \subsection{Comparison to alternative junction tree samplers}

-We compare our parallel sampler to the junction tree sampler in~\cite{Green01032013}, who proposed a single-move multi-edge junction tree sampler of decomposable graphs.
-Unlike our junction-based sampler, their sampler is graph-based, i.e.~at every step they reduce \(T\) to \(\press{T}\).
-Their multi-edge proposal updates an arbitrary number of edges from their characterization of decomposability-preserving updates, which is unlike our all-or-none sampling method, where \(\nodea\) is added or removed from a clique.
+We compare our parallel sampler to the junction tree sampler in~\cite{Green01032013}.
+The latter proposed a single-move multi-edge junction tree sampler of decomposable graphs.
+Unlike our junction-based sampler, their sampler is graph-based, that is at every step they reduce \(T\) to \(\press{T}\).
+Their multi-edge proposal updates arbitrary number of edges from their characterization of legal edges, which is unlike our all-or-none sampling method, where \(\nodea\) is added or removed from a clique.

-Using the 10 simulated datasets in~Section~\ref{sec:gaussian-data-with} for both samplers, we use a uniform graph prior and assign a Wishart prior to \(\Theta\) with degrees of freedom \(\delta=5\).
+Using the 10 simulated datasets in~Section~\ref{sec:gaussian-data-with}, for both samplers, we use a uniform graph prior, and assign a Wishart prior to \(\Theta^{-1}\) with degrees of freedom \(\delta=5\).
 Similarly, both samplers share the same junction tree randomization step.
-The difference is conceptual: while~\cite{Green01032013} refer to this step as junction tree randomization, we designed it as a hierarchical sampling scheme as in~\eqref{eq:hierarchical-model}.
+The difference is conceptual, while~\cite{Green01032013} refer to this step as junction tree randomization, we designed it as a hierarchical sampling scheme as in~\eqref{eq:hierarchical-model}.
 This step is carried once every 100 graph samples, for both.
 We ran the parallel sampler for 500,000 steps resulting in \(\approx\) 700,000 total updates.
-To have a similar number of iterations, the~\cite{Green01032013} sampler is run for a million steps.
+To have a similar number of iterations, the~\cite{Green01032013} sampler is run for a million step.

-First, we find that all 10 parallel chains have converged within the first 100,000 steps, while 3 of~\cite{Green01032013} chains did not converge, as illustrated by the likelihood traceplots in Fig.~\ref{fig:gt-parallel-traceplot} (top panel).
+First, we find that all the 10 parallel chains have converged within the first 100,000 steps, while 3 of~\cite{Green01032013} chains did not converge, as illustrated by the likelihood traceplots in Figure~\ref{fig:gt-parallel-traceplot} (top panel).
 Second, the within-sample correlation of the number of edges of the underlying decomposable graph of each chain is almost negligible for the parallel sampler.
-For example, the correlation drops below 0.2 for all chains before lag 2500, and remains close to zero thereafter (Fig.~\ref{fig:gt-parallel-traceplot} bottom-right).
-The within-sample correlation of~\cite{Green01032013} chains remains high for samples that are more than 80,000 steps away, for most convergent chains (Fig.~\ref{fig:gt-parallel-traceplot} bottom-left).
-The within-sample correlation is calculated for the last 300,000 samples of the parallel sampler and 500,000 samples for~\cite{Green01032013} sampler.
-Refer to SM Fig.~\ref{fig:gt_parallel_size_traceplot} for traceplots of the number of graph edges for both samplers.
+For example, the correlation drops bellow 0.2 for all chains before lag 2500, and remains close to zero thereafter (Fig.~\ref{fig:gt-parallel-traceplot} bottom-right).
+The within-sample correlation of~\cite{Green01032013} chains remain high for samples that are more than 80,000 steps away, for most convergent chains (Fig.~\ref{fig:gt-parallel-traceplot} bottom-left).
+The within-sample correlation is calculated for the last 300,000 samples of the parallel sampler, 500,000 samples for~\cite{Green01032013} sampler.
+Refer to SM Figure~\ref{fig:gt_parallel_size_traceplot} for traceplots of the number of graph edges for both samplers.